Koyaanisqatsi: Music

 An abbreviated version of the film's soundtrack was released in 1983 by Island Records.
 Despite the fact that the amount of music in the film was nearly as long as the film itself, this 1983 soundtrack release was only 46 minutes long, and only featured some of the film's pieces.

-In 1998, Philip Glass re-recorded the film score with Nonesuch Records with a length of 73 minutes.
+In 1998, Philip Glass re-recorded the film score for Nonesuch Records with a length of 73 minutes.
 This new recording includes new additional tracks that were cut from the film, as well as extended versions of tracks from the original album.
-This album was released as Koyaanisqatsi, rather than a soundtrack to the film.
+This album was released as Koyaanisqatsi, rather than a soundtrack of the film.

 In 2009, a remastered album was released under Philip Glass' own music label, Orange Mountain Music, as Koyaanisqatsi: Complete Original Soundtrack.
 This recording, with a length over 76 minutes, includes the original sound-effects and additional music that was used in the film.

 The music has become so popular that the Philip Glass Ensemble has toured the world, playing the music for Koyaanisqatsi live in front of the movie screen.